vadimpk/sudoku-in-prolog-haskell-and-go-with-web-interface/README.md

 - 🗿 Haskell (functional programming)

 ### how to run ?
 There is a web interface for visulization of the game (`web/` folder).
-You can run it using `Live server` extension in VS code (or any other way if you think you're smart).
+You can run it using `Live server` extension in VS code (or any other way if  you're smarter than me).

 Web interface connects to any implementation using HTTP, so each implementation (except Haskell🗿) also has a server.
 To run a server you can use `makefile` like this: